mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 The best collection of difficult-to-parse PDFs I found was in Mozilla's pdf.js project [contains 700 PDFs](https://github.com/mozilla/pdf.js/tree/v4.7.76/test/pdfs) that have caused parsing bugs in their project, so it's likely that these same PDFs will trip up other PDF parsers.

-Sidenote: In addition to the PDFs themselves, the repo contains several `.link` files that contain URLs of external PDFs.
-I don't know of a way of pulling those into a clean Nix pipeline, so I'm skipping them, but they would help get more fuzzing coverage.

 ```nix
 {
     packages = rec {